Ultracompact hybrid stars consistent with multimessenger astrophysics: The mass-radius diagram and tidal deformabilities

+There is no tension between the NICER inferences and the soft EoS needed to account for GW170817 analysis, as implied by statistical models~\cite{Dietrich2020Sci,Landry2020PhRvD,Raaijmakers2021ApJ,Biswas2021ApJ}, including those which allow for first-order phase transitions~\cite{Pang2020PhRvR,Legred2021PhRvD,Pang2021ApJ}.
+There is also no evidence for the need for strong first-order phase transition in the analysis of statistical models, while some of them disfavoring such transition~\cite{Pang2021ApJ}.
+The large value of $L_{\rm sym}$ suggested by an analysis~\cite{Reed2021} of the PREX-II experiment (but see also Ref.~\cite{Reinhard2021}) requires a hard nucleonic EoS which becomes consistent with the GW170817 event in the case of the H-Q phase transition~\cite{Lijj2021,Christian2021b}.
+For an alternative which used nonparametric EoS and constrains the symmetry energy and its slope directly from observations with minimal modeling assumptions, see~Ref.~\cite{Essick2021}.

-The range of masses of such stars can be remarkably broad when varying the EoS (not the central pressure) and cover the interval $1 \le M/M_{\odot}\le 2$.
-Thus, a consequence of high-density QCD phase transition is the existence of ultra-compact stars --- a prediction that is consistent with the astrophysical constraints obtained to date.
+The range of masses of such stars can be remarkably broad when varying the EoS (not the central pressure) and covering the interval $1.0 \le M/M_{\odot}\le 2.0$.
+Thus, a consequence of high-density QCD phase transition is the existence of ultracompact stars --- a prediction that is consistent with the astrophysical constraints obtained to date.
+The parameters fully characterizing the hybrid EoS models that which produce ultracompact stars are given in Table~\ref{tab:Parameters2}.
 We note that the only other models that predict such small radii that may be consistent with the current observational data are those based on the idea of strange stars~\cite{Weber2005}.

 As demonstrated by multiple analyses of the GW170817 event, the TDs provide excellent diagnostics of the gross properties of neutron stars.
 Note that TDs provide information on the cold EoS of dense matter, as they are probes originating from the pre-merger phase of binary inspiral.
 Figure~\ref{fig:GW_lam} compares our theoretical TDs for hybrid stars with the observational constraints for this quantity obtained from the analysis of the GW170817 event~\citep{LIGO_Virgo2018}.
 Our comparison adopts the chirp mass as $\mathcal{M} = 1.186\,M_\odot$ and utilizes only the analysis which assumes the (more plausible) low-spin case~\cite{LIGO_Virgo2018}.
 The masses of the members of the binary in the GW170817 are found to be in the range $1.16$-$1.60\,{M}_{\odot}$ at 90\% CI.
-To obtain the TDs we (a) fix the values of $\Lsym$ and $\Qsat$ which selects the nuclear EoS; (b) choose $M^{\rm H}_{\rm max}/M_{\odot}= 2.0$, $M^{\rm Q}_{\rm max}/M_{\odot}= 1.2,$ 1.4, 1.6 and $s=1$ which fixes three hybrid EoS each corresponding to a value of $M^{\rm Q}_{\rm max}/M_{\odot}$.
+To obtain the TDs we (a) fix the values of $\Lsym$ and $\Qsat$ which selects the nuclear EoS; (b) choose $M^{\rm H}_{\rm max}/M_{\odot}= 2.0$, $M^{\rm Q}_{\rm max}/M_{\odot}= 1.2,$ 1.4, 1.6 and $s=1.0$ which fixes three hybrid EoS each corresponding to a value of $M^{\rm Q}_{\rm max}/M_{\odot}$.